kartik6388k-tech/Tunnel-Rescue-and-Restoration-for-Railways/README.md

 ---

-## Rope Rescue
+## Rope Rescue — Advantages and Limitations

-The main advantage of rope rescue is its **portability and flexibility**.
-Rescue equipment can be transported to different locations and installed according to the accident situation.

-However, the system depends on:
+### Advantages

+- Portable
+- Flexible
+- Can be deployed at different locations
+- Does not require a permanent structural installation
+- Suitable for emergency situations where suitable anchoring is available

+### Limitations

+- Requires trained rescue personnel
-- Availability of suitable anchor points
+- Requires suitable anchor points
-- Accessibility of the rescue location
+- Setup is required during the rescue operation
-- Proper installation of the rope system
-- Availability of trained rescue personnel
-- Adequate rescue equipment
+- Confined tunnel geometry can make anchoring and movement more difficult

 ---